 Big businesses have found tremendous benefit from the implementation of fleet tracking.
 The use of telematics can help managers learn where to focus training efforts to improve driver behavior and safety, while trucking companies also use it to monitor things like fuel costs and idling times.

-As technology makes systems more accessible and affordable, fleet tracking is no longer the domain of big industry.
+As technology makes these systems more accessible and affordable, fleet tracking is no longer the domain of big industry.
 Everyone, including small and medium-size businesses (and even mom and pop operations), can now enjoy the benefits that come from tracking driver behavior.

 Regardless of how small your fleet is or what individual challenges your industry faces, there are ways to leverage the information provided by tracking tools and use the data to your advantage.

 The Top Benefits of Fleet Tracking

 Even the most basic tracking functions have benefits to business owners when used properly.
 Learning the advantages of fleet tracking and how to use it to help your operations run more smoothly can have a significant payoff down the road.
 Here are four ways small businesses can benefit from fleet tracking.